Brownsberg in 3 days — what you need to know

 - Sturdy hiking boots (no sneakers, no Tevas)

-- Long pants against ants and tabanos
+- Long trousers against ants and horseflies

-- DEET-based insect repellent (35%+)
+- Insect repellent with DEET (35%+)

 - A waterproof bag for your phone